Skip to content

 Developing strong coding skills is crucial for success in our lab.
 Here are some excellent resources to help you improve your Python programming and data science skills:

 1. ⭐ The Good Research Code Handbook: This is a must-read for anyone joining the lab.
 It covers essential knowledge on how to structure and write your code in research, suitable for both beginners and experienced researchers.
+Good coding practices are also summarised in this paper.

 2. You can find some fun and interactive Python tutorials on DataCamp and Codecademy.

-3. Software Carpentry Python Fundamentals: Basic Python concepts for beginners.
+3. Software carpentry Python fundamentals: Basic Python concepts for beginners.

-4. EdX: Using Python for Research: Free course on Python applications in research.
+4. EdX: Using Python for research: Free course on Python applications in research.

-5. Scientific Python Lectures: Advanced course for confident programmers.
+5. Scientific Python lectures: Advanced course for confident programmers.

-6. Python Data Science Handbook: Comprehensive guide to data science with Python.
+6. Python data science handbook: Comprehensive guide to data science with Python.

-7. If you know nothing about it, take some time to learn the Unix Shell and the essentials of Git & GitHub.
+7. If you know nothing about it, take some time to learn the Unix shell and the essentials of Git & GitHub.

 8. If you're going to use MatLab, you can check this live script tutorial to learn the fundamentals.